 Associate eight DSC PowerSeries PC1616, PC1832, PC2864, PowerSeries Neo or MaxSys 4020 partitions to be armed or disarmed.

 The SMS shall make it possible to associate an automatic arming schedule for each partition.
-It shall be possible to manually arm, disarm, or delay arming a partition or group of partitions from a workstation.
+It shall be possible to manually arm, disarm, or delay arming a partition or group of partitions from a EntraPass Workstation.
 An audible signal shall warn the operator during an alarm.

 The SMS shall allow the option for cardholders to swipe their card and enter their pin number to disarm.
 The SMS shall not force cardholders to enter their pin number when the virtual alarm system is disarmed; unless required.